Frequently Asked Questions

 As a standalone alternative, excavation to increase available fleet space within the current harbor’s footprint would not provide enough acreage to meet the study’s needs or objectives, and the currently installed infrastructure would need to be removed and replaced at an excessive cost to the City.
 Additionally, the existing harbor does not address the needs of larger vessels, including deeper draft and improved safety for ingress and egress.
 Creating a deeper draft within the current footprint also raises significant concerns regarding the stability of existing breakwaters.

 No, preferred design or materials have not been selected for the harbor expansion.
-The Homer Harbor Expansion study is currently focused on assessing the feasibility of building a new harbor basin for large vessels and addressing the environmental considerations of building that basin.
-From evaluation and screening of design alternatives identified at the public design charette in May 2023, the project development team is working with five alternatives that are in the conceptual design stage, and the team has not yet advanced to the point of recommending construction materials.
+The Homer Harbor Expansion Study is currently focused on assessing the feasibility of building a new harbor basin for large vessels and addressing the environmental considerations of building that basin.
+From evaluation and screening of design alternatives identified at the public design charette in May 2023, the project development team has been conducting fieldwork, preparing key models to help assess the impacts of alternatives, and advancing alternative design based on community impact and the results of other data collected to date.
+Alternatives are still in a conceptual design stage, and the team has not yet advanced to the point of recommending construction materials.

-The initial Federal Cost Share Agreement (FCSA) for the GI study was for $3 million.
+The initial Federal Cost Share Agreement for the General Investigation (GI) study was for $3 million.
 Upon reaching the Alternatives and Measures Milestone and reviewing the existing geotechnical data for the area, the USACE project development team reconsidered the tasks to be completed during the study and added geophysical analysis and ship simulation to the scope of work to better inform choices about the materials, design, and locations of alternatives.
-These new elements add $1,154,093 to study’s original cost of $3 million.
+These new elements add about $1.2 million to the study’s original cost of $3 million.

-Geotechnical analysis is a necessary component of all USACE harbor designs and was added to the feasibility study stage so that the PDT would have sufficient data to:
+Geotechnical analysis is a necessary component of all USACE harbor designs and was added to the feasibility study stage so that the study delivery team would have sufficient data to:

-• inform choices about the materials, design, and location within the project area of the preferred alternative; and
+• Inform choices about the materials, design, and location within the study area of the preferred alternative; and

 Based on the USACE Alaska District’s experience with the Valdez and Kake Harbors, design and cost estimates completed during the GI phase without the benefit of geophysical data have yielded unfavorable results.
 Lack of geotechnical data could result in a 26 percent or greater increase in total breakwater material.